 Water is the most abundant component present in the milk.
 So, drink more glasses of water.
 Have a cup of water every time you sit to pump your breasts.

 These herbs can be used to make herbal teas that also provide a tired mind with calmness and peace.
 Eat lactation cookies, lactation smoothies, and similar foods.
 Their ingredients usually increase prolactin production which is a hormone that starts milk production.

 My top 5 picks for supplements include:

-Each of these has their unique benefits when taking them, and help make your body healthier while increasing milk supply.
+Each of these supplements has their own unique benefits, and help make your body healthier while increasing milk supply.
 You can learn more about their advantages inside my most popular e-book bundle The Ultimate Guide to Increase Milk Supply Fast.

 Understanding the correct exclusive pumping schedule to increase milk supply is a vital step to successfully producing more milk.